xw-hu/Reading-List/README.md

 ## Shadow Detection/Removal
 * **DeshadowNet**: Qu, Liangqiong, et al. "DeshadowNet: A Multi-context Embedding Deep Network for Shadow Removal."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2017. :star::star::star:
 * **scGAN**: Nguyen, Vu, et al. "Shadow Detection with Conditional Generative Adversarial Networks."
 In ICCV.
 2017. :star::star:
+* **Fast Shadow Detection from a Single Image Using a Patched Convolutional Neural Network**: Hosseinzadeh, Sepideh, Moein Shakeri, and Hong Zhang.
+"Fast Shadow Detection from a Single Image Using a Patched Convolutional Neural Network." arXiv preprint arXiv:1709.09283 (2017). :star:

 ## Talk